 Ingredients you need

-I used grapes and did not add any additional sugar.
+I used only grapes for my grape juice, and did not add any additional sugar.
 You can add water, but seriously all you need are your favorite grapes.
 Choose grapes that are sweet and full of flavor, otherwise you will need to sweeten your juice with granulated sugar or honey.

 Step-by-step directions

-1. Clean the grapes and remove them from the stem.
+- Clean the grapes.
+Wash the grapes and remove them from the stem.
 Be sure the tiny bits and pieces of stem and vine are removed.
 I place my grapes in a strainer with larger holes (not a fine mesh one) so that those bits could pass through.

 Recipe tips and FAQs